lostintangent/gistpad/README.md

   - `markdown` (default): the `Markdown` format is used for the image markup, e.g. `![image](link)`.
   - `html`: the `HTML` format is used for the image markup, e.g. `<img src="link" />`.

-## Playground
+## Playgrounds

 If you're building web applications, and want to create a quick playground environment in order to experiment with HTML, CSS or JavaScript, you can right-click the `Your Gists` node and select `New Web Playground`.
 This will create a new Gist, seeded with an HTML, CSS and JavaScript file, and then provide you with a live preview Webview, so that you can iterate on the code and visually see how it behaves.

 ![Playgrounds](https://user-images.githubusercontent.com/116461/71195678-47254700-2243-11ea-9b09-aa28ec526185.gif)

 Since the playground is backed by a Gist, your changes are saved and shareable with your friends.
 Additionally, as you find other playgrounds that you'd like to use, simply fork them and create your own playgrounds.
 That way, you can use Gists as "templates" for playground environments, and collaborate on them with others just like you would any other gist.
 When you done with a playground, simply clone the preview window and all other documents will be automatically closed.
 If you no longer need the playground, then delete it just like any other gist.

+If you'd prefer to write TypeScript instead of JavaScript, simply rename the `index.js` file to `index.ts`, and the code will be transparently compiled for you as you write it.
+If you'd like to always use TypeScript, then set the `GistPad: Playground Script Language` setting to `typescript`, and all new playgrounds will include an `index.ts` file by default.

 ## GistLog